shenlu89/pandoc-wasm/docker/README.md

 # Pandoc WebAssembly (WASM)

-This Docker image provides a self-contained toolchain for building the WebAssembly (WASM) version of Pandoc, the universal document converter.
+This Docker image, part of the [pandoc-wasm](https://github.com/shenlu89/pandoc-wasm) project, provides a self-contained toolchain for building the WebAssembly (WASM) version of Pandoc, the universal document converter.

 The image is based on Ubuntu 22.04 and comes with:
 - GHC and Cabal